Tank destroyer: United States

 U.S. Army and counterpart British designs were very different in conception.
 U.S. doctrine was based, in light of the fall of France, on the perceived need to defeat German blitzkrieg tactics, and U.S. units expected to face large numbers of German tanks, attacking on relatively narrow fronts.
 These were expected to break through a thin screen of anti-tank guns, hence the decision that the main anti-tank units—the Tank Destroyer (TD) battalions—should be concentrated and very mobile.
 In practice, such German attacks rarely happened.
 Throughout the war, only one battalion ever fought in an engagement like that originally envisaged (the 601st, at the Battle of El Guettar).
 The Tank Destroyer Command eventually numbered over 100,000 men and 80 battalions each equipped with 36 self-propelled tank destroyers or towed guns.

 Only a few shots were expected to be fired from any firing position.
 Strong reconnaissance elements were provided so that TDs could use pre-arranged firing positions to best advantage.
 Flanking fire by TDs was emphasized, both to penetrate thinner enemy side armour, and to reduce the likelihood of accurate enemy return fire.

+All American tank destroyers were officially known by exactly the same collective term used for American self-propelled artillery ordnance, "gun motor carriage".
+The designs were intended to be very mobile and heavily armed.
+Most tank-hull based designs used special open-topped turrets which differed from the design used for the original tank model.
+These custom turrets were intended to reduce weight and accommodate larger guns.
+The earliest expedient design involved mounting a 75 mm M1897 field gun in a limited-traverse mount onto an M3 half-track; the result was designated the 75 mm gun motor carriage M3.
+Another, considerably less successful, early design was the M6 gun motor carriage, which mounted the US 37 mm anti-tank gun facing to the rear on the bed of a Dodge 3/4-ton light truck.

+The M3 was first used against the Japanese in the Philippines and then in the Tunisian campaign of the war in North Africa.
+Some were supplied to British units who used them within armoured car reconnaissance regiments for fire support.
+The M6 GMC was unarmoured and the 37 mm gun was ineffective against most enemy tanks by the time it entered service.